12 Important Questions To Ask Your Dad Before He’s Gone

 “Men often avoid asking deep questions until it’s too late,” says Ceely.
 “But it doesn’t have to be that way.”
 So what are some questions to ask?
 To help get things started, Ceely provided a dozen questions to ask your dad before it’s too late.

 1. What are you most proud of in your life?

-Chances are, he’s going to say you.
-Right?
+Chances are, he’s going to say “you.”
 “The default answer will probably be family,” admits Ceely.
 “But, that doesn’t mean it isn’t true.”
 On the other hand, Ceely says he might surprise you by saying something else — something he’s personally proud of.
 Either way, this is one of those great, feel-good questions that can really get him to open up.
-A question like this can strengthen your father/son relationship through one of the most important qualities it can have – honesty.
+A question like this can strengthen your father/child relationship through one of the most important qualities it can have — honesty.
 “Maybe it’s something he’s never shared with anyone before,” says Ceely.
 “Or maybe he’s only shared it with a few close friends, or your mom.
 It’s a way to bring yourselves to a new level of honesty without prodding.”

 2. Why did you choose your career?

 “As sons, our fathers’ careers have huge influences on our own career choices,” says Ceely.
 It’s good to try to understand: Was your dad’s career his passion?
 Or did he make a practical choice to provide a stable income for his family?
 “Knowing why your dad chose his career can give you very valuable insight into your own career path, as well,” he adds.
 The information is important for shading in more about who your father is.
 But if you’re at a career crossroads, dad’s wisdom is even more sacred.
 “What he says might not make you change your career overnight, but it might make you think about things and re-examine exactly why you’re doing your current job.”

 3. Who was the most influential person in your life?